-Please send your application (including cover letter, CV, list of publication and statement of research interest, names and phone numbers of at least two personal references) preferred as one pdf-file to email@example.com.
+Please send your application (including cover letter, CV, list of publication and statement of research interest, names and phone numbers of at least two personal references) as one pdf-file preferred to email@example.com.

-All applications received before the 25th of June 2021 will be considered.
+All applications received before the 6th of January 2022 will be considered.